MohsenAlyafei/arqamAR/readme.md

 <h2 id="compact">⚙6.3 Compact</h2>

-The `compact` configuration option provides a unique display method that many newspapers and magazines prefer using for writing large numbers.
+The `compact` configuration option provides a unique output method that many newspapers and magazines prefer using for writing large numbers.

 The compact output text is a combination of both digits and words.